Project Governance: Pillars, Roles, Principles, and Components

 Some of the responsibilities of a project sponsor include:

-The project sponsor makes sure that a project meets all the requirements of the project governance by way of monitoring — either personally or by appointing their proxy.
+The project sponsor makes sure that a project meets all the requirements of project governance by monitoring — either personally or by appointing a proxy.

-The steering committee, also known as a governance board, is a board within the project governance structure that is responsible for maintaining project oversight.
+The steering committee, also known as a governance board, is a board within the project governance structure responsible for maintaining project oversight.

 They monitor and control the project to make sure that its activities are in alignment with the project charter.